Start a business from home

 • storage to keep your desk clutter free

-If buying office furniture, remember it can often be found second hand for minimal cost.
+If buying office furniture, remember it can often be found second hand for minimal cost, and can also be classed as a business expense if used solely for business purposes.

-• deal with clients in a professional manner without background noise and mess when on the phone and video calls
+• deal with clients in a professional manner without background noise and mess when on calls

 • resist demands and interruptions from other members of the household